trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 -----------------------------------

-The basic TriBITS system itself which is used to configure, built, test, create tarballs, and install software that uses the TriBITS system has no dependencies other than a basic installation of CMake (which typically includes the executables ``cmake``, ``ctest``, and ``cpack``).
+The basic TriBITS system itself which is used to configure, built, test, create tarballs, and install software has no dependencies other than a basic installation of CMake (which typically includes the executables ``cmake``, ``ctest``, and ``cpack``).
 Great effort has been expended to implement all of the core functionality of TriBITS just using raw CMake.
-That means that anyone who needs to configure, build, and install the software just needs a compatible CMake implementation.
-TriBITS is purposefully maintained to require an older version of CMake.
+That means that anyone who needs to configure, build, and install software that uses TriBITS just needs a compatible CMake implementation.
+TriBITS is purposefully maintained to work with older versions of CMake (as well as newer versions).
 At the time of this writing, the minimum required version of CMake needed to use TriBITS is CMake 2.8.1 (released in March 2010, see `CMake Release Wiki
 <http://www.cmake.org/Wiki/CMake_Released_Versions>`_).
 CMake is becoming
 iniquitous enough that many clients will already have a current-enough version of CMake installed by default on their systems and will therefore not need to